UMMS-Biocore/bootcamp/session4/session4_1.md

 ## Session4 Homework

-1. Run RNA-Seq pipeline with geo files.
-Run will take about 150 GB while running, please use your project space for the run.
+1. Run RNA-Seq pipeline with GEO files.
+Run will take about 150 GB while running, please make use you enter your project space for the run.
 * If you don't have enough space, you can only choose to download 2 files (`SRR1173457, SRR1173478`) as (`control_rep1, exper_rep1`).

 Here are settings of the pipeline: